renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 uses cases that do not require an AI model to execute.

 ## Local development using GDK

-If you are on Apple Silicon, you will need to host Triton somewhere else as there is a dependency on Nvidia GPU and architecture.

 You can either run `make develop-local` or `docker-compose -f docker-compose.dev.yaml up --build --remove-orphans` this will run the API.
 If you need to change configuration for a Docker Compose service, add it to `docker-compose.override.yaml`.